 For the last couple of weeks I have been falling in love with Bear, “a beautiful, flexible writing app for crafting notes and prose.”
 Like so many apps these days it suffers from the plague of being on a subscription model instead of just selling the app but at least the price is reasonable.

 After years of fascinating us with its voyages around Saturn, Cassini was “end of lifed” this past week, diving into the gas giant.
-Feast your eyes on the fantastic 100 Images From Cassini’s Mission to Saturn and this megathread of images by Jesse Rogerson.
+Have a look at 100 Images From Cassini’s Mission to Saturn and this megathread of images by Jesse Rogerson.

 Magazines & Books

 The Small Media Company Making Independent Publishing A Threat Again

 Loved this story about a young online publication generating revenu through subscriptions and not ads.
 I’m looking forward to watching their next steps since living and working from one apartment and not paying yourselves (founders) salaries is… unsustainable.

 Ragebait pays.
 It drives traffic.
 It also insulates ideas from discussion, and flattens our lives into hashtags and campaigns.
 Perfectly arranged for data analysis, but terrible for capturing how we actually feel and experience the world.
 In reality, our lives are complex and difficult.
 So many of us are in fact marginalized by the culture we’re producing.

 + I haven’t read the whole thing yet but if you're interested in books, magazines, business models and financing, The Anatomy Of A Kickstarter by Jan Chipchase is bound to be an important read.
 (Medium members only though.)

 The platforms that host and inform our networked public sphere are unelected, unaccountable, and often impossible to audit or oversee.

 Like pollution and habitat destruction, security is an externality.
 And really, it’s not just security, it’s whether the damn things work at all.